ivanpaulovich/event-sourcing-castanha/README.md

 #### Environment setup

 * Run the `./up-kafka-mongodb.sh` to run Kafka and MongoDB as Docker Containers.
-Please wait the ~800mb to download.
+Please wait until the ~800mb download be complete.

 ```
 $ ./up-kafka-mongodb.sh